Improving Team Relationships Using an Emotional Intelligence Lens

 - Erosion of the bystander attitude and motivation throughout the department.

-I worked with CiCi and Daisy using the EQ-i 2.0 and through individual coaching sessions with both CiCi and Daisy.
+I worked with CiCi and Daisy using the EQ-i 2.0, a scientifically validated assessment of Emotional Inteligence (EI) and through individual coaching sessions with both CiCi and Daisy.

 The HR professional involved in this situation wanted to speak with me before I conducted each debrief session.
 She told me that CiCi tended not to take other people’s feelings into consideration in her communications or actions.
 CiCi was known for being loud when she was challenged, easily frustrated and to treat others abruptly and with contempt.